Kiryandongo General Hospital: Overview

 Beginning in December 2013, the government of Uganda, using a loan from the World Bank, began renovating this hospital at a cost of US$5,654,229.
 The renovations included the following: 1.
 New and bigger Outpatients Department 2.
 A new Emergency Room (Casualty Department) 3.
 Laundry facilities for family members of patients 4.
 Kitchen facilities for family members of patients 5.
 A new incinerator 6.
 Disposal facilities for placentas and other biohazard waste 7.
 Twelve new staff houses 8.
-Replacement of broken glass in windows and doors; both inside and outside 9.
-Internal and external painting 10.
+Replacement of broken glass in windows and doors 9.
+Internal and external whitewash 10.
 Replace old 50kVA transformer with new 500kVA unit 11.
 Upgrade the water supply including a new 144000 L reservoir 12.
 Dig a borehole powered with a solar water pump 13.
 Upgrade and repair internal and external plumbing.